samirmartins/pydaq/paper/paper.md

 In literature there are packages that deals with NIDAQ devices, such as [@Koerner2020].
-However, they need several line of codes in order to make a single data acquisition, and works only with expensive and proprietary boards.
+However, they need several lines of codes in order to make a single data acquisition, and works only with expensive and proprietary boards.
 Besides, as far as I know, there is no Graphical User Interface open software that allows instantly and easily data acquisition with Python, being this another feature of PYDAQ.

 Because of the above-mentioned facts, PYDAQ can be used also to introduce new scientist in the System Identification research area.
-Also, PYDAQ can be used in teaching, during engineering courses and in low-cost laboratories implementation, once Arduino boards are quite cheap and easy to find.
+Also, PYDAQ can be used in teaching, during engineering courses and in low-cost laboratories' implementation, once Arduino boards are quite cheap and easy to find.
 Graphical User Interfaces also allows the user to be directly connected with the subject, as explicitly said by [@Silva_2018].

 In what follows examples of how to use PYDAQ will be presented, as well as future research topics.
 Further details can also be found in documentation (https://samirmartins.github.io/pydaq/).

 # Examples